Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to deceive or mislead someone, often with insincere talk.
-The phrase uses "line" metaphorically, suggesting falsehoods or flattery, rather than a literal string or rope.
+The idiom uses "line" metaphorically, suggesting falsehoods or flattery, rather than a literal string or rope.

 Origin: